These were modest events held at the Olympic Park greyhound track and the Carlton Bowling Club, both venues no longer exist.

 By early 2000 a common constitution was adopted (in Principal) by all Clubs.
 NSW became the Olympians Club of NSW and the Olympians Club of Australia was formed, with Leon Wiegard as President and Bob Elphinston (Secretary General of the AOC) as secretary.
 That organisation is now part of the AOC.

-Meanwhile a World Olympians Association was formed in 1995 with Australian Peter Montgomery as the inaugural President, followed by gold medallists Herb Elliott and Keiren Perkins as Board members.
+The WOA was formed in 1995 with Australian Peter Montgomery as the inaugural President, followed by gold medallists Herb Elliott and Kieren Perkins as Board members.